-For the MicroEJ Simulator, the platform is supplied with a set of software widgets that generically support a range of input devices, such as buttons, joysticks and touchscreens, and output devices such as pixelated displays and LEDs.
-With the help of the Front Panel Designer tool that forms part of the MicroEJ Workbench the user must define a front panel mock-up using these widgets.
-The user must provide a set of listeners that connects the input widgets to event generators.
-The user may choose to simulate events that will ultimately come from a special-purpose input device using one of the standard input widgets; the listener will do the necessary translation.
-The user must also supply, in Java, a display extension that adapts the supplied display widget to the specifics of the hardware being simulated.
+The MicroEJ Simulator provides all features of MicroUI library.
+The three modules are grouped together in a module called Front Panel.
+The Front Panel is supplied with a set of software widgets that generically support a range of input devices such as buttons, joysticks and touchscreens, and output devices such as displays and LEDs.
+With the help of the Front Panel Designer tool that forms part of the MicroEJ Workbench the user must define a Front Panel mock-up using these widgets.